jabrena/advent-of-code/README.md

 # Advent of code

-Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
-People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.
+Advent of Code is an annual set of Christmas-themed computer programming challenges that follow an Advent calendar.

 ## How to build in local?